A Truck Accident Attorney in Stroudsburg Will Fight For You

 $5 Million Medical Malpractice

-Unlike other personal injury attorneys in Stroudsburg, we devote a significant portion of our practice to truck and tractor trailer accidents.
-Our seasoned truck accident lawyers have the knowledge and experience necessary to get you the compensation you deserve for the injuries you sustained in a Stroudsburg tractor trailer crash.
-Each member of our trucking team brings over 20 years of experience in truck accident litigation and in-depth knowledge to every case we take.
+Unlike other personal injury attorneys in Stroudsburg, we devote a significant portion of our practice to truck and tractor-trailer accidents.
+Our seasoned truck accident lawyers have the knowledge and experience necessary to get you the compensation you deserve for the injuries you sustained in a Stroudsburg tractor-trailer crash.
+Each member of our trucking team brings over 30 years of experience in truck accident litigation and in-depth knowledge to every case we take.
 You can be sure that your case is in good hands.

-How Can a Truck Accident Lawyer Help Your Case?
+How Can Our Truck Accident Attorney Help Your Case?

 Commercial trucking accident cases present an entirely different set of challenges than run-of-the-mill car accidents.
 Many times, there can be multiple parties involved, such as the trucking company, the shipping company, and a third-party broker.
 With insurance policies that are worth millions of dollars, the insurance company for the trucking company will do whatever it can to prevent paying the amount of your claim.
 The adjuster will bully you and try to get you to settle for an amount that is much less than what your personal injury claim is worth.

-It takes a personal injury lawyer with specialized knowledge and years of experience to handle these unique cases.
-The Stroudsburg truck crash lawyers at Munley Law are familiar with all federal and state trucking regulations and have tried hundreds of truck accidents across the nation.
-Our attorneys have been recognized by our peers and prestigious legal organizations as the best in the industry.
+It takes a personal injury attorney with specialized knowledge and years of experience to handle these unique cases.
+The Stroudsburg truck accident lawyers at Munley Law Personal Injury Attorneys are experts in all federal and state trucking regulations and have tried hundreds of truck accidents across the nation.
+Our Stroudsburg truck accident attorneys have been recognized by our peers and prestigious legal organizations as the best in the industry.
 They frequently travel around the U.S. to speak at conferences and educational programs relating to truck accident litigation, trucking regulations, investigation, and evidence.

-Why Are Truck Accidents Different Than Car Accidents?
+Why Are Truck Crashes Different Than Car Wrecks?

 While our talented lawyers are skilled in all areas of personal injury law, they are particularly knowledgeable when it comes to the complexities of truck accident cases.
 These cases are often much more complicated than an accident involving two passenger vehicles because when a truck is involved, that means the trucking company is involved.
 These companies often have a lot of resources at their disposal and can pose an intimidating challenge to someone without an experienced attorney on their side.
 The right lawyer for you will have experience in this arena and know about the specific types of evidence that apply in truck accident cases, such as driver training records and vehicle maintenance reports.